Justice Department asks a federal court to unseal warrant used to search Mar-A-Lago

 "Both the warrant and the FBI property receipt were provided on the day of the search to the former president's counsel, who was on site during the search," Garland said.
 A property receipt is a document left with the property owner after a search like this take's place.

-He also said he personally approved the decision to seek that search warrant.
+He also said he personally approved the decision to seek that search warrant, one that the department did not make lightly, he added.

-Garland said the department did not take the decision to use a search warrant lightly.

-"Where possible it is standard practice to seek less intrusive means as an alternative to a search and to narrowly scope any search that is undertaken," he said.
+"Where possible it is standard practice to seek less intrusive means as an alternative to a search and to narrowly scope any search that is undertaken," Garland said.

 He did not provide any further details about the nature of the search or other DOJ matters but he said more information would be made available.